Founder

 Moselle Haney

-Moselle Haney started the company as Confluence Dance Theatre in 2020.
-It all started out during quarantine.
-Some of her friends and her would meet in Schenely Park and rehearse work she had choreographed.
-Moselle’s biggest inspiration was Dance Theatre of Harlem.
-In 2015, she attended a summer intensive there and knew that one day she would want to create a diverse company like Arthur Mitchell did.
+Mo’s biggest inspiration was Dance Theatre of Harlem.
+In 2015, she attended a summer intensive there and knew one day she would want to create a diverse company like Arthur Mitchell did.

-Moselle started dancing at 2 years old and throughout her training she attended programs at Ballet West, Pittsburgh Ballet Theatre, and Dance Theatre of Harlem as well as local ballet schools in Washington state, where she is from.
-Moselle also danced as a guest artist with DASSdance in Seattle.
+Mo started dancing at 2 years old.
+Throughout her training, she attended programs at Ballet West, Pittsburgh Ballet Theatre, and Dance Theatre of Harlem, as well as local ballet schools near her home in Washington state.
+Mo also danced as a guest artist with DASSdance in Seattle.